-- Mandatory annexes and supporting documents (to be submitted together with the application): - Grant Application Form (Part A and Part B) and its annexes: - Detailed estimated budget table for the action (Annex 2 to CMGA) - Legal entity form5 (for all applicants) - Bank account form6 (only for the coordinator) - Financial Capacity Check table and Balance Sheet and Profit & Loss supporting documents (please refer to section 7) - CVs (standard7) of core project team - activity reports of last year8 - Declaration on standards and independence - Additional annexes and supporting documents (for information of the applicants and/or to be submitted at a later stage in the procedure): - Model Declaration of honour - Model grant agreement and its annex 2a-unit costs SME owner and 5-Specific rules
+- Financial Capacity Check table and Balance Sheet and Profit & Loss supporting documents (please refer to section 7)

+- CVs (standard6) of core project team

+- activity reports of last year7

+- Declaration on standards and independence

+- Additional annexes and supporting documents (for information of the applicants and/or to be submitted at a later stage in the procedure):

+- Model Declaration of honour

+- Model grant agreement and its annex 2a-unit costs SME owner and 5-Specific rules

-Templates are available at https://digital-strategy.ec.europa.eu/news-redirect/749946.
+Templates are available at https://digital-strategy.ec.europa.eu/en/news-redirect/748167.
 You are obliged to use all provided templates to prepare your proposal.

-Please note that the amounts entered into the tab "consolidated budget" of the Estimated budget (Annex 2 to CMGA) table must correspond to the amounts calculated in the tabs of the detailed budget per applicant/affiliated entity.
+Please note that the amounts entered into the tab "consolidated budget" of the Estimated budget (Annex 2) must correspond to the amounts calculated in the tabs of the detailed budget per applicant/affiliated entity.
 In case of discrepancies, the amounts in the consolidated budget table will prevail.

 At proposal submission, you will have to confirm that you have the mandate to act for all applicants.
-Moreover, you will have to confirm that the information in the application is correct and complete and that the participants comply with the
+Moreover, you will have to confirm that the information in the application is correct and complete and that the participants comply with the conditions for receiving EU funding (especially eligibility, financial and operational capacity, exclusion, etc)8.
+Before signing the grant, each beneficiary and affiliated entity will have to confirm this again by signing a declaration of honour (DoH9).
+Proposals without full support will be rejected.